bigwiv/Biopython-cn/chr3.rst

-You may be able to find a use for the ``UnknownSeq`` object in your own code, but it is more likely that you will first come across them in a ``SeqRecord`` object created by ``Bio.SeqIO`` (see Chapter?\ `5 <#chapter:Bio.SeqIO>`__).
-Some sequence file formats don°Øt always include the actual sequence, for example GenBank and EMBL files may include a list of features but for the sequence just present the contig information.
-Alternatively, the QUAL files used in sequencing work hold quality scores but they *never* contain a sequence ®C instead there is a partner FASTA file which *does* have the sequence.
+You may be able to find a use for the ``UnknownSeq`` object in your own code, but it is more likely that you will first come across them in a ``SeqRecord`` object created by ``Bio.SeqIO`` (see Chapter \ `5 <#chapter:Bio.SeqIO>`__).
+Some sequence file formats don‚Äôt always include the actual sequence, for example GenBank and EMBL files may include a list of features but for the sequence just present the contig information.
+Alternatively, the QUAL files used in sequencing work hold quality scores but they *never* contain a sequence ‚Äì instead there is a partner FASTA file which *does* have the sequence.

-3.14??Working with directly strings
+3.14  Working with directly strings
 -----------------------------------

-To close this chapter, for those you who *really* don°Øt want to use the sequence objects (or who prefer a functional programming style to an object orientated one), there are module level functions in ``Bio.Seq`` will accept plain Python strings, ``Seq`` objects (including
+To close this chapter, for those you who *really* don‚Äôt want to use the sequence objects (or who prefer a functional programming style to an object orientated one), there are module level functions in ``Bio.Seq`` will accept plain Python strings, ``Seq`` objects (including